Tales from the Crypt (1972) - Arcane Visions Review

 It’s a perfectly fine short that has some effective tense moments.
 It’s a good premise that is only hindered by the stupidity of the characters.
 Of the five stories, I rank it 4th place.

-• Mr. Clayton (Martin Boddey) settles in to read his newspaper on the night of Christmas Eve, he’s struck over the back of the head with a fireplace poker by his beloved wife Joanne (Joan Collins).
+• Mr. Clayton (Martin Boddey) settles in to read his newspaper on the night of Christmas Eve when he’s struck over the back of the head with a fireplace poker by his beloved wife Joanne (Joan Collins).
 Her motivations for doing so are not entirely clear, but we have to assume that she was hoping to benefit from his death in some way or another.
 Upstairs, her daughter is tucked in but still anxiously awaiting the arrival of Santa Claus.
-The mother, doing her best to make sure she doesn’t see the blood or dead body, comforts the child back to sleep before heading back downstairs to clean up the mess.
+Joanne, doing her best to make sure she doesn’t see the blood or dead body, comforts the child back to sleep before heading back downstairs to clean up the mess.
 As she starts to clean the crime scene, the radio announces that a deranged, murderous maniac dressed in a Santa Claus outfit had escaped his facility and was in the general area.
 It doesn’t take long for her to realize that the maniac is, in fact, outside her house.

 The real conundrum of the story is the fact that this woman could call the police for help, but there’s a dead body in her house.
 At least, that’s what the story is going for.
 It’s a good enough premise, but I think the film makes the mistake of making the woman aware that there is a maniac outside too early in the segment.
 The reason being that the crime scene with her dead husband wasn’t even remotely cleaned up before she knew he was there.
 It took my girlfriend and I only a matter of seconds to come up with her alibi to say over the phone: “The maniac killed my husband and chased after me but I tricked him and lead him outside.
 Please send help before he gets back in.”
 Had she already cleaned the crime scene, this alibi would make less sense, but the film decided to try to make the scene as tense as possible for as long as possible at the expense of logic.